Adele ring

 In mathematics, the adele ring of a global field (also adelic ring, ring of adeles or ring of adèles) is a central object of class field theory, a branch of algebraic number theory.
-It is the restricted product of all the completions of the global field, and is an example of a self-dual topological ring.
+It is the restricted product of all the completions of the global field and is an example of a self-dual topological ring.

 An adele derives from a particular kind of idele.
 "Idele" derives from the French "idèle" and was coined by the French mathematician Claude Chevalley.
 The word stands for 'ideal element' (abbreviated: id.el.).
 Adele (French: "adèle") stands for 'additive idele' (that is, additive ideal element).

-The ring of adeles allows one to elegantly describe the Artin reciprocity law, which is a vast generalization of quadratic reciprocity, and other reciprocity laws over finite fields.
+The ring of adeles allows one to describe the Artin reciprocity law, which is a generalisation of quadratic reciprocity, and other reciprocity laws over finite fields.
 In addition, it is a classical theorem from Weil that $G$-bundles on an algebraic curve over a finite field can be described in terms of adeles for a reductive group $G$.
 Adeles are also connected with the adelic algebraic groups and adelic curves.

 The study of geometry of numbers over the ring of adeles of a number field is called adelic geometry.